somiandras/udacity-data-wrangling/report.md

 __Source:__ [https://mapzen.com/data/metro-extracts/metro/budapest_hungary/](https://mapzen.com/data/metro-extracts/metro/budapest_hungary/)

-I created a custom Metro extract on Mapzen for the inner parts of Budapest, capitol of Hungary, as the available basic extract of Budapest area was way bigger than this exercise requires (close to 1GB) and also contained areas that don't count as part of the city.
-On the other hand the code I wrote could be easily applied (with some modifications) to the greater area.
+I created a custom Metro extract on Mapzen for the inner parts of Budapest, capitol of Hungary.
+The available basic extract of Budapest area was way bigger than this exercise requires (close to 1GB) and also contained areas that in reality are not part of the city (that may cause conflicts in postcodes or street name duplications).

-I chose this area because I live in the city, I have a general understanding of the naming conventions, special characters, etc. Also the different language makes it difficult to simply reuse code snippets from the examples, so I need to thoroughly think through every piece of it and find the appropriate sources for validation.
+I live in the city, I have a general understanding of the naming conventions, special characters, etc. Also the different language makes it difficult to simply reuse code snippets from the examples, so I need to thoroughly think through every piece of it (and fight our usual fight with character encodings...)

 ## Auditing data

 First, to have a general understanding of the data I ran through the whole xml counting the occurences of different attributes by tags and the overall count of the different tags.

-In this aspect the dataset seems to be pretty uniform, ie. the different type of tags tend to have the same set of attributes for all the instances.
-For `node` tags `uid` and `username` attributes are missing in a tiny fraction of the cases, in all the other the overall number of occurence for the tag equals the number of times the different attributes were found on that tag.
+The dataset seems to be pretty uniform, ie. the different type of tags tend to have the same set of attributes for all the instances.
+For `node` tags `uid` and `username` attributes are missing in a tiny fraction of the cases.

 ```
 TAG AND ATTRIBUTE COUNTS: